A financial engineering student meditates on wealth and health

 This summer, Rad has been doing a research project on portfolio construction with Professors Ionut Florescu and Emmanuel Hatzakis.
 The project involves maximizing returns by tracking leveraged ETFs, an investment similar to a mutual fund that can be sold on a stock exchange.
 Rad says that this could double the returns “from 10 percent to 20 percent.”
 While that seems very advantageous, Rad warns that it can also introduce higher risk to the portfolio.
 “The downside is that, for example, instead of losing only 10%, you could also lose 20%,” said Rad.

-She’s also a dedicated practitioner of yoga and meditation.
+Aside from her studies, Rad is a dedicated practitioner of yoga and meditation.
 In June 2022, she went on a three-day silent retreat in upstate New York at the Blue Cliff Monastery.
 “I started practicing yoga in Iran when I was 17 years old.
 My sister, who’s ten years older than me, was learning yoga and I started learning with her.
 At the time, I was doing yoga as a physical practice, as a workout, and I really liked it.
 It took a while to realize how it actually improved my mental health, not just my physical health.”

 Health is wealth

+Since 1870, Stevens has been known for being at the forefront of technology education.
+However, Stevens also has a very strong culture of health and well-being.
+Earlier this year, the university received the 2022 Active Minds Healthy Campus Award and was named “one of the healthiest college campuses in the nation."
 In July, the School of Business invited Saboura to lead Yoga on the Plaza, a series of two beginner yoga classes held in front of the new University Center overlooking the New York skyline.
 About twenty members of the Stevens community showed up to participate in the two classes.
 "It's been my dream to teach yoga here," she said, after leading the first class in a series of stretching, deep breathing and meditation exercises.
 Excited to share her mindfulness practice with the Stevens community, Saboura will try to teach yoga again in the fall when she returns to campus.